 The trace options allow you to log disassembled instructions to disk in real-time while the emulator is running.
 The log output will be located in the directory specified for "exported data" in the emulator options (by default, this is the same directory as the currently loaded ROM).
 When the trace mask is enabled, each instruction will only be logged the first time it is executed; disabling this provides more thorough and detailed logging, but with greatly increased file size and CPU usage.

-At the bottom of the main debug window, you can view the current register values for all steppable processors, and edit register values for the processor currently being stepped.
+At the right of the main debug window, you can view the current register values for all steppable processors, and edit register values for the processor currently being stepped.

 Address Range: The address or range of addresses for the breakpoint to monitor.
 The second column represents the end

-Data: (optional) If this is specified, read and write breakpoints will only trigger if the byte being read from or written to the given address equals this value.
+Data: (optional) If this is specified, read and write breakpoints will only trigger if the byte being read from or written to the given address matches this value.

 R/W/X: Specify any combination of read (R), write (W), and execute (X) operations that will trigger this breakpoint.